GregoryRusakov/yii1.1-user-auth-module/ReadMe.md

 Module supports basic authentification, login and password restore procedures.

-Module also contains user and ip blocking mechanism to prevent bruteforce attacs.
+Module also contains user and ip blocking mechanism to prevent bruteforce attacks.

 You are welcome!
 =============